InertiaProps structs, ensuring type safety between your backend and frontend.

 |---|---|

-kit generate-types | Generate TypeScript from Rust props |
+kit generate-types | Generate TypeScript from Rust props and routes |

 | Feature | Benefit |